openbases/docs/src/bases.md

 Given that you have a contribution, meaning something you are developing like an experiment, and your goal is submission, coinciding with a set of steps that get you from the start of your work to a tested, version controlled, reproducible submission, that's the job of the open bases.
+An open base can also be as simple as sharing a rendered paper pdf in a Github repository programmatically.

-## Definitions
+## Base Types

-You will most likely be interested to grab an open base template that is a combination of components that fit your needs based on a desired submission and inputs to it.
-A template is ready to go to have you "plug in" your stuff.
-An open base can also serve as more of a component (and make up a step in a template) such as the experiment software, testing containers, or similar.
-Template and/or components can be tagged easily with categories to give them a nice summary, and a "quick glance" understanding when installed in a Github repository.

 These base types can coincide with either a full template to achieve some goal, or a component that is a step within.
 The groupings below are tags to describe what the base is or does, and you might see them as the prefix for Github repository names (e.g. `experiment-stroop`) or as badges in a template repository to describe the content.

-## Base Types

 ### Builder